I. ACTIVE MEMBERS

 Active members are regular dues paying members or others as described in Article III, Section 2 of the Constitution.
 A member will be removed from the SOCIETY rolls if dues have not been paid by the close of the third month of the calendar year.

 All committee members must be selected from the membership as described in Article VII of the Constitution.

-B. Standing Committees of the SOCIETY shall include: Archives Committee, Audit and Investment Advisory Committee, Awards and Honors Committee, Corporate Membership Committee, Diversity Committee, Education Committee, Ethics Committee, Election Committee, Exhibits Committee, Finance Committee, Nominations Committee, Program Committee, Publications Committee, Regular Membership Committee and Special Conferences Committee.
+B. Standing Committees of the SOCIETY shall include: Archives Committee, Audit Committee, Awards and Honors Committee, Corporate Affairs Committee, Diversity Committee, Education and Outreach Committee, Elections Committee, Ethics Committee, Finance Committee, Investment Advisory Committee, Membership-Individual Committee, Nominations Committee, Placement Committee, Planning Committee, Annual Meeting Program Committee, Publications Committee, and Special Conferences Committee.

 The Chair and committee members may be reappointed.
 Dates of appointment for all Chairs and committee members shall be noted and recorded by the Secretary and summary records shall be maintained by the Executive Secretary.